MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/byok-settings.md

 ## Enable data encryption in Cloud App Security

 When you enable data encryption, Cloud App Security immediately uses your Azure Key Vault key to encrypt data at rest.
-Since your key is essential to the encryption process, it is important to ensure that your designated Key Vault and Key are accessible at all times.
+Since your key is essential to the encryption process, it is important to ensure that your designated Key Vault and key are accessible at all times.

 ### To enable data encryption